tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/2/LessonPlan.md

   returns = returns.dropna()
   ```

-* The closing prices are stationarized as returns and multiplied by 100 for ease of view.
+* The closing prices are stationarized as returns, and multiplied by 100 for ease of view.

 * Numbers that are NaNs are dropped.